Learn how to draw Santa: one easy Santa drawing in a long robe and one awesome Santa with a bag full of Christmas presents and many fancy details.

 Santa’s hat is outlined as sketched.
 Just do not forget to break the bottom edge for eyebrows.

 Outline Santa’s arms and mittens.
 Those are direct outlines of the sketch.
-The only other trick to watch out for is that the bag hides part of the shoulder line (on the right arm which is Santa’s left… Stop, not again!).
+The only other trick to watch out for is leaving out the part of the shoulder line hidden by the bag (on the right arm which is Santa’s left… Stop, not again!).

-We have left the bottom of the bag out for now – see the next step.
+We have left the bottom of the bag out for now – we will finish it in the next step.

-Drawing out the coat, we made subtle changes to break the bowling pin shape of the body.
-The sides of the belt are slightly curved in – the belt is tight, so it narrows the coat outline a bit.
-The lower part of the coat between the belt and rim the bulges out slightly.
-Finally, the curve from the armpit to belt curves slightly in.
+Drawing out the coat, let’s make some changes to break the bowling pin shape of the body.
+Draw the sides of the belt slightly curved in – the belt is tight, so it narrows the coat outline a bit.
+The lower part of the coat between the belt and rim then bulges out slightly.
+Finally, the line from the armpit to the belt curves slightly in.

-The last touch is the little fold in the armpit.
-And since we know the outline of the coat, we can finish drawing the bottom of the bag, since we know where it needs to end.
+The last detail to add is the little fold line in the armpit.
+And since we are done with the outline of the coat, we can finish drawing the bottom of the bag, since we know where it needs to end.

 The last bits to outline are the legs and boots.
 These are a straight outline of the sketch – no fancy improvements here.

-OK, almost – we have corrected the size of the legs a bit, so they are symmetrical and even since our sketch was a bit wonky.
-That is what the sketching and outlining is for – get the rough shape first, improve it the second time around.
+OK, almost – we have corrected the size of the legs a bit.
+That is what the sketching and outlining is for – to sketch the rough shape first and improve it the second time around.

-That is a pretty good looking Santa – only the drawing looks a tad too flat.
-Let’s see what we can do about that.
+The drawing looks a but too flat, though.
+Let’s see if we can do something about that.

-Let’s break those flat surfaces with some sketch lines for details and shading.
+Let’s break those flat surfaces with some lines for details and shading.